stove-labs/kitchen.stove-labs.com/docs/wiki/protocol.md

 ---
 id: protocol
-title: Protocol
+title: Protocol Architecture
 ---

-## Economic Protocol
+## Blockchain Protocol

+### Consensus Protocol

-Distributed consensus system that is used to decide on unconfirmed/pending transaactions.
-It basically enables many different computers to agree on the [state/context](context) of the system.
-The to be confirmed transactions are packed into a *block* that follows strict cryptographic rules.
+In a distributed system a so called *consensus protocol* is required to establish agreement on the shared [state/context](context) of the system.
+It is used to decide on unconfirmed/pending transactions.
+The to be confirmed transactions are packed into a *block* that follows strict rules.
 This is verified by all nodes in the system.
-A central feature is that the rules prevent earlier blocks to be modified, because it would invalidate alls subsequent blocks.
+A central feature is that the rules prevent earlier blocks to be modified, because it would invalidate all subsequent blocks.

-The rules of the protocol define who can write to the block.
-The selection of the *baker*, the entity who creates the block, happens in a competitive/propalistic (think of lottery) manner.
+The rules of the Tezos protocol define who can write to the block and .
 This prevents indiviuals or groups to consecutively write blocks and to control what is included in the blockchain or replace parts.
 This protects the neutrality of the network.
+The selection of the *baker*, the entity who creates the block, happens in a competitive/propalistic (think of lottery) manner.

+### Updating the protocol through self-amendments

+A unique feature among blockchain protocols that sets Tezos apart is *self-amendment through on-chain governance*.
+It means that the underlying protocol can be replaced without interruption and hard fork.
+The process of governance, deciding which proposed protocol shall be used, happens on-chain by voting of its stakeholders.
+This results in upgrading the protocol in a decentralized manner.
+The process is divided into multiple steps that result in testing periods that allows the community to provide feedback and most importantly receive the approval of the majority.

+## Network protocol

+The [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) is followed by the [node](node).
+It is responsible for all communication among nodes, such as discovering, listening and broadcasting between peers.

+## Shell

+The network shells glues together the blockchain and network protocol.
+It makes sure that both can communicate with each other seamlessly.